oksanalim/tokenized_platform_requirements/README.md

 # tokenized_platform_requirements

-# Business Analysis for Crypto Payments Platform 🚀
+# Business Analysis for Crypto Payments Platform 🚀  - WIP

 ## 🔍 Project Overview
 This project analyzes and documents the **functional & non-functional requirements** for a **tokenized payment platform** in the Swiss banking ecosystem.
 It includes: